 If businesses have already taken steps for CCPA compliance, moving towards CPRA compliance should be easier.
 Businesses should start by reviewing their databases and implementing a consent mechanism.
 Here’s where a consent management solution like CookieYes can help you by notifying consumers, taking proactive consent and helping you automate your compliance.

-The CPRA will be operative from January 1, 2023, and applies to information collected on or after January 1, 2022.
-The enforcement will begin on July 1, 2023, and until then CCPA will remain the primary governing legislation.
+The CPRA California will be operative from January 1, 2023, and applies to information collected on or after January 1, 2022.
+The enforcement was set to begin on July 1, 2023.

 The CPRA stands for California Privacy Rights Act (CPRA), a state-wide data privacy law that is an amendment to the California Consumer Privacy Act or CCPA.
 It expands on the current privacy law CCPA with updated provisions.